Written by Brannon Braga and Rene Echevarria

 An alien by the name of Jaglom Shrek (portrayed by James Cromwell) informs Worf that not all the Klingons died at Khitomer.
 Many were abducted by the Romulans and brought to a Prison Camp on a planet not far from Deep Space Nine.
 Shrek offers to sell Worf the information, but Worf has a hard time believing that his father is still alive and did not perish defending Khitomer.
 Dying in such a way is considered honorable among Klingons while being taken prisoner is considered to be less honorable.

-Meanwhile, Dr. Bashir (Alexander Siddig) begins working with the android Data (Brent Spiner) and the Chief Engineer Geordi LaForge (LeVar Burton) on an artifact found in the Gamma Quardant and figure out exactly what its purpose is and how it works.
-At one point, it sends out a plasma shock which overloads Data’s circuits causing him to have a hallucination.
+Meanwhile, Dr. Bashir (Alexander Siddig) begins working with the android Data (Brent Spiner) and the Chief Engineer Geordi LaForge (LeVar Burton) on an artifact found in the Gamma Quadrant and figure out exactly what its purpose is and how it works.
+At one point, it sends out a plasma shock that overloads Data’s circuits causing him to have a hallucination.
 The hallucination involves Data’s creator, Dr. Noonien Soong (also portrayed by Brent Spiner).

-The two stories never come together, and in many ways that’s good as both involve characters reconciling thoughts and feelings about their long lost “fathers”.
+The two stories never come together, and in many ways, that’s good as both involve characters reconciling thoughts and feelings about their long-lost “fathers”.
 Data’s quest is resolved in this episode, while Worf’s continues into Birthright Part II.